tldr-pages/tldr/pages/common/docker.md

 # docker

 > Manage Docker containers and images.
-> This command also has documentation about its subcommands, e.g. `docker run`.
+> Some subcommands such as `docker run` have their own usage documentation.
 > More information: <https://docs.docker.com/engine/reference/commandline/cli/>.

 - List currently running docker containers: